 Crop plant disease identification

-Weeds in crop fields are becoming more difficult to manage over time.
-Learn to identify common weed species in Iowa fields and some key things to record when scouting.
+Weeds in crop fields are becoming more difficult to manage over time and identification is critical for selecting proper management techniques.
+Learn to identify common weed species in Iowa fields and what is important to record when scouting.

 Soybean growth and development